US did not use bunker-buster bombs on one of Iran’s nuclear sites, top general tells lawmakers, citing depth of the target | News Channel 3-12

 US B2 bombers dropped over a dozen bunker-buster bombs on Iran’s Fordow and Natanz nuclear sites.
 But Isfahan was only struck by Tomahawk missiles launched from a US submarine.

 The classified briefing to lawmakers was conducted by Caine, Defense Secretary Pete Hegseth, Secretary of State Marco Rubio and CIA Director John Ratcliffe.
-Spokespeople for Caine did not return requests for comment.
+A spokesperson for Caine declined to comment, noting that he cannot comment on the chairman’s classified briefing to Congress.

+During the briefing, Ratcliffe told lawmakers that the US intelligence community assesses that the majority of Iran’s enriched nuclear material is buried at Isfahan and Fordow, according to a US official.

 Democratic Sen. Chris Murphy told CNN on Thursday night after receiving the briefing that some of Iran’s capabilities “are so far underground that we can never reach them.
 So they have the ability to move a lot of what has been saved into areas where there’s no American bombing capacity that can reach it.”